 Whilst student voice is employed throughout tutor time and lessons, the formal structure of School Parliament has been established.

-Everything from school lunches to rewards policy to improving the school and surrounding community will be discussed.
+Students contribute to whole school improvements relating to as many aspects of their school life as possible: from school lunches to rewards policy; to improving the school and surrounding community.
 What our students say is extremely important to us and our teachers feedback and act on their suggestions and opinions.

 - Feedback to the Senior Leadership Team.

 - Actions are reported in the next cycle of meetings.

 Young School Leaders and Prefects:

 Students can apply for the role of 'Young School Leader in Year 10', and 'Prefect in Year 11'.
 Being accepted for the role is regarded as an honour, and shows how highly the school community values the efforts of that student as a role model to others.

 Students wishing to apply for the role of YSL or Prefect will write a letter of application.
 This needs to state why they feel they should be considered for the role, how they contribute to the school community, and how they would work to improve the school including ideas for development.
 In addition, students will identify a specific role they feel they would like to undertake from the ’YSL and Prefect Careers Paper’.
 These are clearly defined roles for YSL and Prefects throughout the school.
 For example, Prefect for Humanities who would assist the faculty with displays, resources and specific Engage Evenings/Open evenings.